la2050/archive/_projects/2015/free-play-for-all-l-a.md

   engage the greater community in hours of free play!
 project_image: 'https://img.youtube.com/vi/FAirDH4ROp0/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/FAirDH4ROp0'
-'In one to three sentences, please describe your proposal.': >- We want to create a traveling play program in communities across L.A. utilizing parks, community centers and other public spaces to increase awareness, health, fitness and fun!
-We’ll create the pLAy Bus, fill it with athletically inspired equipment, travel each weekend to new a location (park, parking lot, gymnasium, etc.) in a different community/area/district/town throughout L.A.
-County, unload the equipment, set up in the space provided and engage the greater community in hours of free play!
 Where will you be working?:
   - Central LA
   - East LA